Estonian Party for the Future

-The Estonian Party for the Future (Eesti Tulevikuerakond, TULE) is an agrarian political party in Estonia.
+The Estonian Party for the Future (Eesti Tulevikuerakond, TULE) was an agrarian political party in Estonia.
+On 26 May 2024, the party rebranded to the old name Estonian Free Party.

 It was founded in 2020 from the merger of the Estonian Free Party and the Estonian Biodiversity Party.
 At the February 2021 general assembly, Lauri Tõnspoeg was elected president of the party, and Vahur Kollom was elected vice-president.
 Urmas Heinaste, Mati Kose, Viktoria Lukats, Urmas Ott and Teet Randma were elected to the party board.